Little Lord Fauntleroy: Plot

-Impact on fashion
+Effect on fashion

 The Fauntleroy suit (see also Buster Brown suit), so well described by Burnett and realised in Reginald Birch's detailed pen-and-ink drawings, created a fad for formal dress for American middle-class children:

-The Fauntleroy suit appeared in Europe as well but nowhere was it as popular as in America.
+The Fauntleroy suit appeared in Europe as well but nowhere was it as popular as in the United States.
 The classic Fauntleroy suit was a velvet cut-away jacket and matching knee pants, worn with a fancy blouse and a large lace or ruffled collar.
 These suits appeared right after the publication of Burnett's story (1885) and were a major fashion for boys until after the turn of the 20th century.
 Many boys who did not wear an actual Fauntleroy suit wore suits with Fauntleroy elements, such as a fancy blouse or floppy bow.
 Only a minority of boys wore ringlet curls with these suits, but the photographic record confirms that many boys did.

 It was most popular for boys about 3–8 years of age, but some older boys wore them as well.
 It has been speculated that the popularity of the style encouraged many mothers to breech their boys earlier than before, and it was a factor in the decline of the fashion for dressing small boys in dresses and other skirted garments.
 Clothing that Burnett popularised was modelled on the costumes which she tailored herself for her two sons, Vivian and Lionel.